 If you’re going to be toting a smartphone, tablet, or laptop around the world, protecting your data really matters.
 It doesn’t take a huge effort or cost to keep yourself safe — but if you don’t, you’re at serious risk of losing all of your trip photos, having your identity stolen and accounts hacked, and giving yourself a technology headache that’s far more painful than a night drinking at the local hostel.

-Below are detailed ways to back up your memories the right way, protect your data, and avoid common security mistakes.
+Below are a few detailed ways to back up your memories the right way, protect your data, and avoid common security mistakes.
 By following the tips and suggestions below, you’ll never be stressed about the technology and information you use and share on the road.

 When I started traveling in the late ’90s, Internet cafes were pretty much the only way to get online.
 I still remember sitting hunched over a broken keyboard in a sweaty little shop in Dar es Salaam, dust and fumes from the nearby road forming a murky haze as I battled with the slowest connection in the world to let my family know I was still alive.

 Decades later, most of those dusty cafes have since shut down.
 From a security standpoint, that’s a good thing.
 Those ramshackle old desktops in Internet cafes or the corner of the hostel common room may as well have a big sign on them saying “Please Steal My Data.”

 - They’re typically full of all kinds of unknown software installed by staff and customers over the years.